What is social science?

 Social science is the study of people: as individuals, communities and societies; their behaviours and interactions with each other and with their built, technological and natural environments.
 Social science seeks to understand the evolving human systems across our increasingly complex world and how our planet can be more sustainably managed.
 It’s vital to our shared future.

 Social science comprises 16 major disciplines and many sub-disciplines and specialisms.
-Find out about each and how they help us understand our contemporary human world.
+Use the arrows to scroll through the cards and find out more about each and how they help us understand our contemporary human world.

 -